-Cannabis is the most used recreational drug in the world, despite being prohibited in most countries.
+Cannabis is the most used recreational drug in the world, despite still being prohibited in most countries.
 The use of the drug dates back thousands of years, with evidence of medicinal and recreational consumption being found in many ancient societies, including Egypt, India, and China.
-This use continued largely unhindered into the 19th century when lawmakers began to pass legislation to prohibit its use.
+This use continued, largely unhindered, into the 19th century when lawmakers began passing legislation to limit – and eventually, prohibit – its use.

 In fact, many drugs that are illegal or only circumstantially legal today once enjoyed widespread use and even medical acclaim all around the world.
 Up until the 1900s, drugs such as opium, cocaine, and cannabis were commonly prescribed as medical products as well as being used for recreational purposes.
 However, in the last century, these drugs underwent a drastic reputation change.

 Some historians believe that these changes in public opinion were the result of moral panics, constructed by the ruling elite as a way to control certain groups of the population.
-In the case of cannabis, these groups were distinguished by ‘race’ or their potential disruption to traditional values.
-One Royal Commission reflected the view that the majority of drug policy, and the ‘war on drugs’ was based on ‘moral panic’ as opposed to evidence-based harm reduction.
+In the case of cannabis, these groups were distinguished by ‘race’ or their potential disruption to traditional Western values.
+One Royal Commission reflected the view that the majority of drug policy, and the ‘war on drugs’ was based on “moral panic” as opposed to evidence-based harm reduction.

 We’re taking a look at the timeline that led to the prohibition of cannabis in the UK, and how this helped to form stereotypes that many still hold today.

 A moral panic is a social phenomenon characterised by a period of public anxiety and fuelled by several sources, to a perceived moral issue in society.
 In short, a moral panic is usually based on a ‘disproportionate’ reaction to an interpreted evil.
 According to Professor Stanley Cohen, who coined the term in his 1972 book Folk Devils and Moral Panics, there are usually five necessary stages to a moral panic: